 Whether it be a question of the correct way to pray, the right way to raise a family, or the right way to run an economy, before any of these topics are to be seriously discussed, we must first be able to think.
 Regardless of what our background is, all human beings are confronted with the same problem of incommensurables—incommensurables which persist whether we are Muslims, Jews, Christians, Buddhists, Sufis, shamans, priests, conservatives, liberals or anyone in between.

-Depending on a multitude of factors including, religious creed, ideological background, culture, family background, geographical location, individuals will observe different traditions, speak different languages and adopt different value systems, but what must not vary is the approach taken with to that pertain to the nature of the human mind, and one’s ability to think in non-literal ways i.e. metaphorical thinking.
-Language may change, different languages have a different music, but the essence that a language seeks to capture and distill into concepts and ideas remains the same—even if its music is different.
+Depending on a multitude of factors, including religious creed, ideological background, culture, family background, geographical location, individuals will observe different traditions, speak different languages and adopt different value systems, but what must not vary is the approach taken with respect to the nature of the human mind, and one’s ability to think in non-literal ways i.e. metaphorical thinking.
+Language may change, different languages have a different music, but the essence which language seeks to capture and distill into concepts and ideas remains the same—even if its music sounds different.

 Whether it be a dichotomy between East and West, Catholicism and Protestantism, Islam and Christianity, Conservatism and Liberalism, the arts and the sciences, it has become popular to trace dichotomies between perceived differences in thinking among different ethnic, cultural, religious and civilizational groups.
 The fact remains that there is in essence only one kind of thinking, thinking.

 In this respect, there is perhaps no better way to investigate the nature of the human mind and to resolve the natural paradoxes of the human condition than through a rigorous investigation of poetry and poetics.